michaliskambi/x3d-tests/pbr/README.md

 Feel free to modify and reuse.
 Contact me if you'd like an even more open license, if it's for the good of Web3D standards -- I'll probablly be OK with this.

+Note that x3d_3_interesting_tests/ subdirectory has tests that deal only with functionality already present in X3D 3.
+However, it was important to test this functionality, to know how should be change X3D 4 to make rendering of some tricky stuff reliable and useful.